Contrast-Security-OSS/docs/content/installation/netcore/azureAppService/Installation-nuget-project-netcore.md

 ```

-Go to the **Application Settings** area of your application in the Azure Portal.
+Go to the ***Configuration\Application Settings** blade of your application in the Azure Portal.
 Set the Contrast authentication keys that the agent needs to connect to Contrast, and click **Save**.
 (You can get your authentication keys from your [Profile](user-account.html#profile) in the Contrast UI.)

 ## Step Four: Publish the application to Azure

-* Using Visual Studio, publish your application to Azure App Service once more (after you've installed the Contrast NuGet package and specified the Application Settings).
+* Using Visual Studio, publish your application to Azure App Service once more (after you've installed the Contrast NuGet package and updated the **Configuration\Application Settings**).

 * Once the application has loaded, use the application and then go to the Contrast UI.
 Verify that the server and application are active, and that any expected vulnerabilities appear.